MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xboxlive-policies.md

 ## Introduction

-The following policies apply when Xbox Live is integrated into a mobile, PC or console device other than Xbox One.
+The following policies apply when Xbox Live is integrated into a mobile, PC, or console device other than Xbox One.

 >If your game is targeting Xbox One, please visit [Xbox Requirements](https://developer.microsoft.com/en-us/games/xbox/partner/certification-requirements) for the Xbox Live and Xbox Policies which apply on that platform.
 If you have trouble accessing that page, please contact your Microsoft representative.
 Interested in bringing your PC/Mobile game to Xbox One?
 Visit the [ID@Xbox program](https://www.xbox.com/en-us/Developers/id) for more information on how to apply.
 >
->For creators in the Xbox Live Creators Program, visit the[ Microsoft Store Policies](https://docs.microsoft.com/en-us/legal/windows/agreements/store-policies) for all policies relating to the submission of your game to the Store across all Microsoft Devices (PC, Xbox One, Hololens, etc).
+>For developers in the Xbox Live Creators Program, visit the[ Microsoft Store Policies](https://docs.microsoft.com/en-us/legal/windows/agreements/store-policies) for all policies relating to the submission of your game to the Store across all Microsoft Devices (PC, Xbox One, Hololens, etc).
 Note that there are additional requirements for apps that are primarily gaming experiences or target Xbox One, detailed in the section titled Gaming and Xbox.
 Xbox Live on devices not supported by the Microsoft Store is not available to the Creators Program at this time.
 Visit the [Xbox Live Creators Program](https://www.xbox.com/en-US/developers/creators-program/) for information on getting started.
 >
 Adherence to these integration policies will ensure successful deployment of Xbox Live in your game and consistent implementation across the gaming ecosystem.
 Failure to adhere to these policies may result in revocation of access to the Xbox Live service by your title.